zwave-js/node-zwave-js/docs/development/config-files.md

 ```

 The default `min` version is `0.0` and the default `max` version is `255.255`.
 All other firmware ranges should be reflected in the filename.
+This also means that `0.0-` and `-255.255` should not be part of the filename, as they are implied.

+> [!NOTE]
+> Although some manufacturers tend to display firmware versions with leading zeroes, firmwares are interpreted as two numbers.
+This means `2.01` is equivalent to `2.1`.
+Leading zeroes **must not** be used in config files to avoid confusion.

 ### `metadata`